Varanger Peninsula: Fauna

+Arctic fox exist, and 79 cubs were registered in 2023.

 The Norwegian Directorate for Nature Management has a project on the peninsula for the reintroduction and protection of the Arctic fox, which is critically endangered on the Norwegian mainland.
 In addition to introducing animals into nature, the larger and stronger red fox is hunted down.

 There are many species of sea birds along the coast of the peninsula; some arctic species of birds spend the winters along the coast of the peninsula.